Aaren Russell

-Aaren Russell (born 22 August 1991) is an Australian motor-racing driver in the Virgin Australia Supercars Championship.
+Aaren Leigh Russell (born 22 August 1991) is an Australian motor-racing driver in the Virgin Australia Supercars Championship.

 Career history

 Junior formulae

 In 2008 and 2009, Russell competed in the NSW Formula Vee championship, a stepping stone taken by several current main series V8 Supercars drivers.
 After placing 8th in his 2008 rookie season and 2nd in 2009, the Development V8 Supercar Series, the second tier of V8 Supercars racing, became his next target.

 Development Series

 Russell moved into the Development Series in 2010 with family team Novocastrian Motorsport.
 His debut year saw him finish 9th in the championship.
 While he matched this feat in 2013, he would not improve on this championship position until 2014, when he finished 7th.
 During the 2014 Dunlop Series, Aaren received two round podiums, one at Queensland Raceway and one at Sydney Olympic Park.
 In the 2015 Dunlop V8 Supercar Series, Russell moved teams to drive for Paul Morris Motorsport.